Doctoral

 The core curriculum includes two courses in microeconomic theory, two courses in macroeconomic theory and two courses in econometrics.

-• ECG 752 Topics in Econometrics or ECG 753 Microeconometrics
+- ECG 752 Time Series Econometrics or ECG 753 Microeconometrics

 Field Courses

 Students are required to take six doctoral level field courses, four of which should comprise two 2-course sequences.
-Fields with 2-course sequences include: agricultural economics, development and labor economics, econometrics, environmental and resource economics, international economics, and microeconomic theory/industrial organization.
+Fields currently offered at NC State include: agricultural economics, development and labor economics, econometrics, environmental and resource economics, international economics, and microeconomic theory/industrial organization.

-Through a cooperative agreement between NC State, Duke and UNC-Chapel Hill, students may also take field courses at these universities if equivalent course are not available at NC State.
+Through a cooperative agreement between NC State, Duke and UNC-Chapel Hill, students may also take economics field courses at these universities if equivalent courses are not available at NC State.
+With prior approval from their dissertation advisor(s), students may design an alternative two-course field sequence from the offerings at NC State combined with Ph.D.-level field courses in economics offered at Duke or UNC-Chapel Hill.

 Written Comprehensive Examinations